BishalChhetri/NextJS-Bootcamp-Frontend-2024/README.md

 ## Introduction

-The Bootcamp Frontend provides the user interface for the Bootcamp application, allowing users to browse bootcamps, view courses, and sign in or sign up using Google authentication.
+The Bootcamp Frontend provides the user interface for the Bootcamp application, allowing users to browse bootcamps, view courses, and sign in or sign up using Google authentications.

 ## Features